MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/configure-server-instance.md

 -   Using the [!INCLUDE[admintool](../developer/includes/admintool.md)].

-    For more information, see [Settings in the Microsoft Dynamics NAV Administration Console](configure-server-instance.md#NavAdminSettings) and [Business Central Server Administration Tool](Administration-Tool.md).
+    For more information, see [Settings in the Business Central Server Administration Tool](configure-server-instance.md#NavAdminSettings) and [Business Central Server Administration Tool](Administration-Tool.md).

 -   Using the [Set-NAVServerConfiguration cmdlet](https://go.microsoft.com/fwlink/?linkid=401394) that is available in the [!INCLUDE[adminshell](../developer/includes/adminshell.md)].